 Resolving complex transactional, regulatory, litigation and enforcement challenges

-Our lawyers advise large, regional, foreign and community financial services companies, their holding companies and investors, private and registered funds, and asset managers with regard to the most complex transactional, regulatory, litigation and enforcement challenges that confront them.
+Dechert’s financial institutions and bank regulatory practice is built on the decades of experience our lawyers have in advising large, regional, foreign and community financial services companies, their holding companies and investors, private and registered funds, and asset managers with regard to the most complex transactional, regulatory, litigation and enforcement challenges that confront them.

 - Wells Fargo’s acquisition of the banking assets of GECC